din14970/personal-site/content/pages/resume.md

 <h5>Ph.D.
 Researcher</h5>
 <h6>University of Antwerp and SCK-CEN, Belgium</h6>
 <p>
 My research focused on the effects of radiation on Ti-stabilized stainless steel, and the role of nano-sized TiC precipitates in inhibiting deleterious material degradation.
-The work mainly involved nanoscale characterization with <a href="https://en.wikipedia.org/wiki/Transmission_electron_microscopy">TEM</a> and <a href="https://en.wikipedia.org/wiki/Atom_probe">APT</a>.
+The work mainly involved nanoscale characterization with TEM and APT.
 I mentored two successful master thesis students.
 I performed experiments at and collaborated with researchers from the University of Michigan, the University of California, Berkeley and the Center for Advanced Energy Studies in Idaho Falls through NSUF-RTE funding.
 I also created a utility to help TEM operators tilt their crystalline sample to the correct diffraction conditions and implemented a basic cluster dynamics code.
 The project was funded through a scholarship awarded by the Belgian Nuclear Research Center (SCK-CEN).
 </p>
 </div>
 </div>